mgledev/ProbablyLegal/README.md

 > 🧠 Combines AI, object detection, serial communication, and human-like behavior simulation (e.g., random delay and probabilistic triggers).

+🌐 OMN1_NetGlitcher/

+    A controlled network glitch tool for testing game engines, latency behavior, and UDP resilience — all locally and legally.

+OMN1_NetGlitcher is an educational lagswitch-style tool that simulates short bursts of packet loss or delay on Linux and Windows.

+🧩 Built by mgledev for testing, research, and reverse-engineering purposes, it allows you to:

+    Temporarily block UDP, TCP, or both, either manually or via keyboard shortcut (e.g., press U to lag for 5 seconds)

+    Emulate network instability to analyze game engine behavior (rollback, interpolation, netcode handling)

+    Run offline with bots or in controlled environments

+    Test how far a player can move during a lag spike before sync catches up

+🎯 Use cases include:

+    Reverse-engineering movement prediction in FPS games

+    Evaluating anti-lag mechanisms

+    Simulating real-world packet drops in educational labs

+    Teaching students about UDP/TCP reliability and recovery

+⚠️ Legal & Ethical Use:

+This tool is:

+🧪 For educational sandbox testing
+🚫 Not to be used in online matches or against other players 🛑 Not a cheat — it simulates client-side lag in isolated setups only

+🔒 A Windows version also exists (WinDivert-based) but is private.

+🛠️ Requires: iptables (Linux), or WinDivert (Windows)

 ---

 ## ⚠️ Legal & Ethical Use